craig8196/the-river-protocol/PROTOCOL.md

 ## Attack Mitigation
 Here we outline attack vectors and how they are overcome or mitigated.
 TODO - add additional details and analysis.
-TODO - additional research on other attacks, including attacks on encryption.
+TODO - additional research on other attacks.

+### Encryption
+Applying new methods of encryption and incrementing the version counter.
+Software will need to be updated upon updating encryption methods.
+Attacks can proceed against outdated software.
+Rejecting incorrect version numbers outright can prevent issues.
+Rejecting incorrect version numbers can signal that one or both parties must update.
+If a single encryption method breaks there is likely no other mitigation method.

 ### DDoS
 No known server-side solution.
 ISP, Firewall, and intermediate network devices may have ways of mitigating.
 Incoming traffic can be increasingly dropped and only previously established connections can be handled.

 ### DDoS Amplification
 **Problem:**